aparis69/aparis69.github.io/_posts/2018-3-6-Accessibility In Video Games.md

 To sum up the key points if you are not convinced you should read more :
-* According to the able gamers foundation, it is estimated over one billion people have some form of a disability worldwide, and around 33 million gamers with disabilities so there is a market.
+* According to the able gamers foundation, it is estimated over one billion people have some form of a disability worldwide, and around 33 million gamers with disabilities.
 * "That moment when you realise that your craft isn’t just about entertainment, that you have the opportunity to make a real difference to people, to help change things for the better - it makes a difference to why you get out of bed in the morning." - Ian Hamilton, from the guide above.
 * Some accessibility features are VERY easy to implement and could enhance all player experience : key remapping, mouse sensitivity...